chhuang-one/sqxclib/doc/SqRow.md

 Because all rows in the query result have the same column array, sharing the column array among these rows reduces memory usage.
 The C functions sq_row_share_cols(), C++ methods shareCols() can do this.

-**Note 1**: If column array have been shared, user can not add/remove elements in it.
+**Note 1**: If column array have been shared, you can not add/remove elements in it.
 **Note 2**: When SqRow gets the shared column array, it frees its own column array.

 use C language